The tax treatment of medical and health expenses

 So, what about gym membership?

-If membership fees are paid for by the company, the employer will have to pay national insurance contributions and you will have to pay tax and NICs on what HMRC considers a benefit in kind.
+If membership fees are paid for by the company, the employer will have to pay national insurance contributions.
+The employee will have to pay income tax on what HMRC considers a benefit in kind.

 Private health insurance

-For more information on health and medical expenses, see HMRC manuals EIM21765 and EIM21762.
+For more information on health and medical expenses in general, see HMRC manuals EIM21765 and EIM21762.

 Read our complete guide to business expenses here.